The information you will be accessing is provided by another organization or vendor. If you do not intend to leave our site, close this message.

 What happens if my prescription drug isn’t covered?

 Medicare mandates that there be at least two drugs from every therapeutic class in a formulary.
 But in some instances, you may need a drug that just doesn’t make the list.
 If that happens, your doctor can contact the insurance company to request what’s called a “formulary exception.”
 Your plan will review the request to see if they'll cover it.
-Typically, if the drug is approved, it will be provided to you at the cost found in one of the top tiers, such as tier 4 or 5, which means you will usually be responsible for a higher percentage of the cost than if the medicine was in a lower tier.
+Typically, if the drug is approved, it will be provided to you at the cost found in one of the top tiers, such as tier 4 or 5, which means you will usually be responsible for a higher percentage of the cost than if the medicine was included on a lower tier.

 How much will my prescription drugs cost?